-Prerequisites: Junior or senior standing, consent of instructor and Department Chair.
+Prerequisites: Junior or senior standing, consent of instructor and department chair.

 Independent study provides special opportunities for students to explore specific areas of music and research outside the limitations of regular music offerings.
-Students desiring to pursue independent study should first receive the approval of a faculty member whose expertise is relevant to the project and then submit a project proposal to the Chair of Music.
+Students desiring to pursue independent study should first receive the approval of a faculty member whose expertise is relevant to the project and then submit a project proposal to the department chair.